microsoft/azuredatastudio/test/unit/README.md

 	.\scripts\test.bat --coverage

 NOTE: When running locally the coverage will be generated for the .js files because the sourcemaps are inlined.
-You can run `yarn compile` to generate the source maps and then re-run the test script to see the coverage for the .ts files (but will have to re-run every time you make a change).
+You can run `yarn compile-build` to generate the source maps and then re-run the test script to see the coverage for the .ts files (but will have to re-run every time you make a change).